liquicode/lib-resource-path/docs/external/testing-output.md

   lib-resource-path
     Select Tests
       ✓ should retrieve root resource info
-      ✓ should retrieve '.$'
+      ✓ should retrieve '.' (also root resource info) ✓ should retrieve '.$'
       ✓ should retrieve '.$.test'
       ✓ should retrieve '.$.values'